SAP FI-CO Technical Interview Questions 1

 If the company codes all have the same requirements for the chart of accounts set up, assign all of the individual company codes to the same chart of accounts.
 This could be the case if all company codes are in the same country.

 In addition to the operating chart of accounts, you can use two additional charts of accounts If the individual company codes need different charts of accounts, you can assign up to two charts of accounts in addition to the operating chart of accounts.
 This could be the case if company codes lie in multiple countries.

-9. What does definition of a chart of account contains?
+9. What does the definition of a chart of account contain?

 Ans: chart of account key